Nelly Furtado: 2000–2005: Whoa, Nelly! and Folklore

 In 2002, Furtado appeared on the song "Thin Line", on underground hip hop group Jurassic 5's album Power in Numbers.
 The same year, Furtado provided her vocals to the Paul Oakenfold song "The Harder They Come" from the album Bunkka.
-She also had a collaboration with Colombian artist Juanes in the song "Fotografía" (Photograph), where she showed her diversity of yet another language, Spanish.
+She also had a collaboration with Colombian artist Juanes in the song "Fotografía" (Photograph), where she demonstrated her command of the Spanish language.
 Furtado was also featured in "Breath" from Swollen Members' Monsters in the Closet release; the video for "Breath", directed by Spawn creator Todd McFarlane, won the 2003 Western Canadian Music Awards Outstanding Video and MuchVIBE Best Rap Video.
 In 2002, Furtado was the recipient of an International Achievement Award at the SOCAN Awards in Toronto for her song "I'm Like a Bird".

 Furtado's second album, Folklore, was released in November 2003.
-One of the tracks on the album, "Childhood Dreams", was dedicated to her daughter, Nevis.
+One of the tracks on the album, "Childhood Dreams", was dedicated to her infant daughter.
 The album includes the single "Força", the official anthem of the UEFA Euro 2004.
-Furtado performed the song in Lisbon in the final of the tournament, in which Portugal national team played.
+Furtado performed the song in Lisbon in the final of the tournament, in which Portugal's national team played.
 The lead single released was "Powerless (Say What You Want)" and the second single was the ballad "Try".
 The album was not as successful as her debut, partly due to the album's less "poppy" sound, as well as underpromotion from her label DreamWorks Records.
 DreamWorks had just been sold to Universal Music Group at the time of the album's release.
-Eventually in 2005, DreamWorks Records, along with many of its artists, including Furtado, were absorbed into Geffen Records.
+In 2005, DreamWorks Records and many of its artists, including Furtado, were absorbed into Geffen Records.
 "Powerless (Say What You Want)" was later remixed into a Spanish version called "Abre Tu Corazón", featuring Juanes, who had previously worked with Furtado on his track "Fotografía".
-The two would collaborate again on "Te Busqué" (I Searched for You), a single from Furtado's 2006 album Loose.
+The two collaborated again on "Te Busqué" (I Searched for You), a single from Furtado's 2006 album Loose.
 In 2003, Furtado won an International Achievement Award at the SOCAN Awards in Toronto for her song "Turn Off the Light".